guibueno/guibueno.github.io/_docs/09-storyboard.markdown

 [8] Rather than prompting users to speak, these language learning apps are mostly based on matching mini-games.
 Learners merely tap on words to find appropriate translations for (usually irrelevant) sentences.

-[9] *Right/Wrong*: after each "wrong" question, learners lose a few seconds correcting and re-submiting their answers.
+[9] *Right/Wrong*: after each wrong answer, learners lose a few seconds correcting and re-submiting their answers.
 Their working memories stop dealing with language learning and begin to operate the app.

 #### Expected results